22 Questions To Answer Before Building an App & Stop Feeling ‘Screwed’

 Phew!
 It was a long list…But it did capture all the points

 No set of questions will be the same for all the projects or every client.
-But these questions gives you a good coverage of the main points that an app developer must know before he starts building an app.
+But these questions give you good coverage of the main points that an app developer must know before he starts building an app.

 Don’t be sad that you are not ready to take the lead and turn your app idea into reality.
 At least, this will stop making you feel screwed at the end of the development.
 As hardly there are people who do their homework.
 So you are not alone, who have not defined the scope.

-But I hope this worksheet can help you to start from the scratch and make your app development run perfectly from design to launch.
+But I hope this checklist can help you to choose the perfect mobile app development for your dream app.

-Download this worksheet and let this act as your scoping tool.
-To make it less fussy you can always take a printout of the worksheet and pin it above your work desk.
+Download this checklist and let this act as your scoping tool.
+To make it less fussy you can always take a printout of the checklist and pin it above your work desk.